kangzeroo/RentHero_Typeform_MS/README.md

 - To see the `QuestionID`s, use the CURL command located at `view_typeform.txt` to see the most recent typeform version

 ## Mappings for Setup
-The following are the type of mappings RentHero AI uses:
+The following are the type of mappings RentHero AI uses.
+They are hosted on AWS S3.
+To manage mappings, see the repo `RentHero_Mappings_Manager`
 1. Typeform to DynamoDB (to Elasticsearch)
-      - Map a Typeform question/answer with its Elasticsearch entry using `./api/landlord_basic_form/basic_question_map.js`
+      - Map a Typeform question/answer with its Elasticsearch entry using `./api/mapping_locations.js > basic_question_map.json`
 2. DialogFlow to Elasticsearch
-      - Map a DialogFlow intent fulfillment with an Elasticsearch entry using `./api/landlord_basic_form/basic_elastic_dialog_map.js`
+      - Map a DialogFlow intent fulfillment with an Elasticsearch entry using `./api/mapping_locations.js > basic_elastic_dialog_map.json`